mrik974/wildfly-swarm-hystrix-example/README.md

 	  99%   1010
 	 100%   1010 (longest request)

-Run a larger number of requests and observe that the circuit-breaker closes the circuit after a certain number of failure and timeouts:
+Notice the response time for various fractions of requests.
+Now run a larger number of requests and observe that the circuit-breaker closes the circuit after a certain number of failure and timeouts:

 	ab -n 100 http://localhost:8081/payroll